GoyaPtyLtd/FMTest/docs/UnderTheHood.md

   "scripts": []
       "scriptName": {JSONString} Name of the TESTSCRIPT
-      "assertionCount": {JSONNumber} The number of assertions for this TESTSCRIPT, "assertionFailCount": {JSONNumber} The number of fails for this TESTSCRIPT, "assertionPassCount": {JSONNumber} The number of passes for this TESTSCRIPT,
+      "testCount": {JSONNumber} The total number of tests made for the TESTSCRIPT, "testFailCount": {JSONNumber} The total number of fails for the TESTSCRIPT, "testPassCount": {JSONNumber} The total number of passes for the TESTSCRIPT, "assertionCount": {JSONNumber} The number of assertions for this TESTSCRIPT, "assertionFailCount": {JSONNumber} The number of fails for this TESTSCRIPT, "assertionPassCount": {JSONNumber} The number of passes for this TESTSCRIPT,